Required for all Louisiana Active Certificate Holders (Licensees) after initial year of license or reinstatement.

 |Notary||Notary Public examination|

-Included in the 2018 CPE Report Year is an Ethics requirement.
-Those licensed CPAs who are subject to mandatory CPE for 2018 will have to complete an approved 3 hour Ethics course (unless the CPA meets the exception for out-of-state CPAs discussed below.)
+An Ethics requirement is included for the 2022 CPE Report Year.
+Every licensed CPA who is subject to mandatory CPE for 2022 will have to complete an approved 3-hour Ethics course (unless the CPA meets the exception for out-of-state CPAs discussed below.)

 The below courses are also approved for those whose license expired in a prior year and now wish to reinstate their license.